Cheapest GLP-1 Provider Compared With Mochi 2026: Ranked by True Monthly Cost | Luma Health

 What membership includesRD coaching sessions, behavioral support, accountability check-ins

-ⓘ What Mochi's Higher Price Includes Mochi's membership includes registered dietitian (RD) coaching sessions — a genuine clinical service.
+ℹ What Mochi's Higher Price Includes Mochi's membership includes registered dietitian (RD) coaching sessions — a genuine clinical service.
 For patients who actively engage with nutrition coaching, the premium is justifiable.
-For patients who primarily want medication access and won't attend RD sessions consistently, the membership fee represents overhead on unused services.
-The providers ranked below are less expensive than Mochi because they offer medication-only or lower-overhead models — not because they're less legitimate.
+For patients who primarily want medication access, the membership fee represents overhead on unused services.
+Verify current Mochi pricing at joinmochi.com.

 1